 This creative pursuit of bringing the right product, of the right price and right quantity, in front of the right audience at the right place and during the right time, is what retail merchandising precisely focuses on.
 And while it might seem like an art, this form of marketing is largely driven by scientific consumer behavioural models and extensive market research.

 The following are some of the most globally used in-store visual merchandising techniques which are proven to yield remarkable results.

-This strategy emphasizes on boosting profitability by displaying high demand products, seasonal products, promotional products or impulse products, right between the belt and the eye level of a consumer.
+Eye-Level Display: This strategy emphasizes boosting profitability by displaying high-demand products, seasonal products, promotional products or impulse products, right between the belt and the eye level of a consumer.

 Given that consumers find a plethora of products to go through in a supermarket in a limited time frame, this technique works wonders to ensure that consumers get to see everything that the brand wants them to see.

-This technique makes use of other products to help increase the revenue of high-priced products that are slow-moving but can yield a high revenue.
-A classic example of this is dry fruits, which are usually placed near packaged snacks and candies as a complementary product.
+Cross Merchandising: This technique makes use of other products to help increase the revenue of high-priced products that are slow-moving but can yield a high revenue.
+A classic example of this is dry fruits, which are usually placed near packaged snacks and candies as complementary products.